 Most states charge a sales tax on select goods and services, but California is in a league of it’s own.
 The California sales tax is a minimum of 7.25%.
 Not only is this tax rate the highest in the country, but some counties and cities charge even higher rates.
 As of October 2017, nine cities charge a sales tax of 10.25%.
 So if you plan to go shopping anywhere in California, look up the sales tax of any counties and cities you plan to visit.
 You’ll find the most current rates through the California Department of Tax and Fee Administration.

-- If you don’t know how much you will owe in taxes, it can be hard to see if you’re on track to meet your financial goals.
-Working with a financial advisor could be one way to help you understand your full financial picture and what you need to do in order to achieve your goals.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
+When you’re factoring purchases into your budget, be sure to account for sales tax — especially if you’re in the state of California.
+If you’re struggling to stay on track with your budget or want some guidance on how to meet you financial goals, consider working with a financial advisor.
+A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you answer a series of questions about your situation and goals.
-Then the program will narrow down your options to three fiduciaries who suit your needs.
+Then the program will narrow down your options to up to three financial advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.

 Photo credit: ©iStock.com/ChrisBoswell, ©iStock.com/Xesai, ©iStock.com/lisegagne